Trends and climate

 - no infringement of third-party rights.

 It is in the buyer’s interest to include more warranties in order to minimise its risk, while it is in the interest of the acquired company – and especially its shareholders – to minimise its warranties.
-The negotiation usually focuses on the most relevant representations (eg, with regard to intellectual property for a technology company), with the seller and the company limiting exposure by inserting knowledge and materiality qualifications.
+The negotiation usually focuses on the most relevant representations (eg, with regard to intellectual property for a technology company), with the seller and the company limiting exposure by inserting limited look-back periods, knowledge and materiality qualifications, and the purchaser pushing back and demanding clean representations.
 All agreements are accompanied by a disclosure schedule which qualifies the representation; the buyer should carefully review this schedule.

 Indemnifications are usually provided for any breach of the representations and warranties made by the seller or company (if applicable).
 Such indemnification obligations are usually qualified in time and money.